10+ WordPress Plugins for Improved User Login and Registration

-From making user registration an easier and smoother process to ensuring your branding reaches all aspects of your site, there is a plethora of plugins available to help you improve user experience.
+From making user registration an easier and smoother process to ensuring your branding reaches all aspects of your site, there are a plethora of plugins available to help you improve user experience.

-This collection of plugins includes free and premium options – including many WPMU DEV plugins – that offers features such as two-factor authentication for a more secure login process, complete rebranding of your WordPress backend, and more simple functionality like login redirects and the ability to replace the image on your login page.
+This collection of plugins includes free and premium options with features such as two-factor authentication for a more secure login process, complete rebranding of your WordPress backend, and more simple functionality like login redirects and the ability to replace the image on your login page.

 New User Approve allows a site admin to approve a user before they are able to login to a site.

 Typically, when a new user registers on a WordPress site the user is created in the database and they immediately receive an email with login details.
 New User Approve adds another step to this process.
 After a user registers, the plugin sends an email to the site’s admin, who may then approve or deny the request.
 An email is then sent to the user indicating whether they were approved or denied.
 If the user has been approved, the email will include the login credentials.
 Until a user is approved, the user will not be able to login to the site.